openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 doing; what it's been doing; plus generate helpful reports for understanding your data, customized watchfaces with your OpenAPS data, and integration with IFTTT.
 You can read more about latest Nightscout features [here](http://www.nightscout.info/wiki/welcome/website-features)

+If you already have a Nightscout site, still review the directions below to change your config variables to prepare for using OpenAPS!
+See [Using your Nightscout site](<#using-your-nightscout-site>) for important details about how to display and interpret OpenAPS-related information.

+## How Nightscout and OpenAPS work together

+OpenAPS is designed to work closely with Nightscout.

+### What information is passed from rig to NS?

+The rig uploads the following information to NS:

+* Assuming pump communications are good, the rig will read information from the pump as follows:
+  * boluses and carbs; entered through either the pump bolus wizard or the easy bolus button
+  * current temp basal rate and duration/time set
+  * pump status; bolusing or suspended, reservoir volume, pump battery voltage
+  * pump notes; time changes, profile changes, battery changes, alarms (these show as grey dots on NS site)
+  * if a MDT enlite user, BGs will be read directly from the pump

+* From OpenAPS looping, the additional information is also uploaded:
+  * determine-basal information (such as IOB, COB, temp basal enacted, etc) goes to fill out the OpenAPS pill in NS
+  * rig battery voltage and estimated %

+* If (1) a dexcom receiver is connected to the rig and (2) the loop is setup with G4-upload as the CGM type and (3) the rig has internet, then the rig will also upload BGs and/or rawBG directly to NS.
+This keeps the loop functional even if the Share app fails.
+For example, if the phone battery dies during the night, and Share App therefore goes down...the rig can read BGs/rawBGs directly from the receiver and use your home wifi to upload to NS still.

+### What information is passed from NS to rig?

+The careportal "treatment" entries and BG data are the two most important items transmitted from NS to the rig.

+* Careportal entries transmitted and **USED** by the loop are:
+  * carb entries - these are taken into account by OpenAPS to predict your blood glucose curve
+  * temp BG targets - you can set a "temporary target" from Nightscout which will be used by OpenAPS

+* BG values from Dexcom share servers via the NS bridge

+Note that insulin logged on Nightscout but not read from the pump (e.g., an injection logged) is not directly used by the loop.

+## Troubleshooting Nightscout issues

+Please see the [Nightscout troubleshooting](<../Troubleshooting/rig-ns-communications-troubleshooting>) page if you experience problems with the setup process or with communications with Nightscout.

 ## Nightscout Setup with Heroku

 * If you plan to use Nightscout with OpenAPS, we recommend using Heroku, as OpenAPS can reach the usage limits of the free Azure plan and cause it to shut down for hours or days.
 If you end up needing a paid tier, the $7/mo Heroku plan is also much cheaper than the first paid tier of Azure.
 Currently, the only added benefit to choosing the $7/mo Heroku plan vs the free Heroku plan is a section showing site use metrics for performance (such as response time).
 This has limited benefit to the average OpenAPS user.  **In short, Heroku is the free and OpenAPS-friendly option for NS hosting.**